 Tiny robots need not fear obstacle courses in the future: Scientists from the Max Planck Institute for Intelligent Systems in Stuttgart have developed a minuscule, flexible robot that can master a variety of forms of movement.
 Its magnetic drive allows it to walk, crawl and roll through difficult terrain.
 Moreover, it can transport small loads and swim on and in liquids.
-In future, tiny robots moving in this way could transport medication specifically to where it is needed.
+In the future, tiny robots moving in this way could transport medication specifically to where it is needed.

-The researchers from the Stuttgart-based Max Planck Institute for Intelligent Systems found inspiration for the development of the manoeuvrability talent in nature: “When we build robots, we look at the mechanics of the movement of soft-bodied biological organisms, for example, and are inspired by them”, says Metin Sitti, Director of the Physical Intelligence Department.
+The researchers from the Stuttgart-based Max Planck Institute for Intelligent Systems found inspiration for the development of the maneuverability talent in nature: “When we build robots, we look at the mechanics of the movement of soft-bodied biological organisms, for example, and are inspired by them”, says Metin Sitti, Director of the Physical Intelligence Department.
 “With our millirobot, the result is a mix of several soft creatures such as beetle larvae and caterpillars.
 However, a spermatozoid and a jellyfish also served as models.”

 Initial tests in a dummy stomach and on chicken meat tissue

-The robot is able to perform the different movements because the scientists have embedded magnetic microparticles in its soft, elastic silicone rubber body, resulting in a precisely defined magnetization profile.
+The robot is able to perform different movements because the scientists have embedded magnetic microparticles in its soft, elastic silicone rubber body, resulting in a precisely defined magnetization profile.
 This allows the researchers to operate and control it using an external magnetic field.
 By varying the strength and direction of the magnetic field, they deform the rubber strip in different ways.
-This allows the millirobot to complete an obstacle course similar to what would be encountered in the human body: it can walk or roll across surfaces, jump across obstacles, crawl through narrow tubes and swim on or in liquids.
+This allows the millirobot to complete an obstacle course similar to what would be encountered in the human body: it can walk or roll across surfaces, jump across obstacles, crawl through narrow tubes, and swim on or in liquids.
 In addition, it can grasp objects, transport them and deposit them at defined locations.

 A magnetic drive enables a tiny vehicle to walk, crawl, jump, swim and even to transport little objects.

 Sitti’s team tested the millirobot in a synthetic surgical stomach model and in chicken meat tissue, where the artificial multi-talent demonstrated excellent results.
-When the researchers could not observe it directly, they tracked where and how exactly the robot made his way forward using ultrasound imaging.
+When the researchers could not observe it directly, they tracked where and how exactly the robot made its way forward using ultrasound imaging.
 Great challenges still need to be overcome before such a millirobot can be used in patients: for example, it needs to prove that it can be controlled within the human body.
 However, the researchers are confident that these hurdles can be taken.

 The millirobot is intended to transport medication